 The F-Word’s review of Three Generations of Women will appear in early March.

-Image courtesy of Broken Leg Theatre.
-It is a black and white rehearsal shot showing four women sitting in a row.
+The image in the text is a black and white rehearsal shot showing four women sitting in a row.
 One woman’s head is turned away from the camera towards the other three who are looking at her.
 The three women with faces we can see are all white and of different ages.